Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Patricia Johnson about 1 year ago
+Patricia Johnson over 1 year ago

 We are fast approaching the tipping point where there will be no return.
 Your CAAP is too little and too late.
 There's widespread crop failures, it is uninhabitable to live in many parts of the world, and this is the plan will do nothing.
 We're facing a nightmarish future and soon and this plan will do nothing to stop the hurricanes, flooding, droughts, excess heat, excess carbon, and the deaths of all species of life on the planet.
 You have a responsibility to take action to stop the carbon.
 This plan will not save us.
 I am very sad for my adult children and all the people who are going to be alive to see mass starvation and wars.